kisekitw/tfjs-vis/README.md

 It's main features are:

 * A set of visualizations useful for visualizing model behaviour
-* A set of hight level functions for visualizing objects specific to TensorFlow.js
+* A set of high level functions for visualizing objects specific to TensorFlow.js
 * A way to organize visualizations of model behaviour that won't interfere with your web application

-The library also aims to be flexible and make it easy for you to incorporate custom visualizations using tools of your choosing.
+The library also aims to be flexible and make it easy for you to incorporate custom visualizations using tools of your choosing, such as d3, Chart.js or plotly.js.

 ## Installation